dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 ## Features

-**Interactive German Map**: Navigate through a detailed map of Germany to view COVID-19 statistics by region.
+**Interactive German Map**: Navigate through an interactive, detailed map of Germany to view COVID-19 statistics by region.
+The map offers the ability to remove/add layers to better focus on specific data.
 <img src="Images/germanymap.png" width="300" height="200" alt="Interactive German Map">

 **City-Specific Insights**: Explore data for the 40 most populated cities in Germany, understanding the local impact of the pandemic.